Table of Contents

-- Korsakow-Syndrome: persistent amnesic disorder caused by alcoholism, marked with extreme confusion, neurologic abnormalities, and confabulation (memory gaps are re-recorded with imaginary stories)
+- Korsakow-Syndrome: a persistent amnesic disorder caused by alcoholism, marked with extreme confusion, neurologic abnormalities, and confabulation (memory gaps are re-recorded with imaginary stories)

 - Dementia: Loss of brain functions including memory.
-Reasons of dementia can be alcohol, drug abuse, or brain lesions like strokes.
+Reasons for dementia can be alcohol, drug abuse, or brain lesions like strokes.
 The degenerative disease of Alzheimer‘s makes up the bulk of dementia

 - Perseveration: Persistence on certain memory contents, repetition of thoughts, language contents (Reason: fatigue, drugs, degenerative)

 Speech and Language

 We use language for interpersonal communication of thoughts, desires, and feelings and hereby use many symbols.
 Broca-Area und Wernicke-Area is responsible for language generation and speech comprehension.
 Central speech disorders are called aphasia.
 We talk about global aphasia if both, speech comprehension and language production are impaired.